waggle-sensor/pywaggle/waggle/plugin.md

 ### Basic Example

-In our first example, we prepare three made-up measurements and publish them to the console to make sure that our code is working.
+In our first example, we prepare three synthetic measurements and publish them to the console to make sure that our code is working.

 ```python
 import waggle.plugin